Towards random uniform sampling of bipartite graphs with given degree sequence: Multicommodity flow - along a cycle

-The following observation is enough to handle the switch-distance problem for $\hat M(X+Y-Z)$ in semi-regular bipartite degree sequences: recall, that $(\mathbf{a}, \mathbf{b})$ is {\em semi-regular} if in $\mathbf{a}$ all degrees are the same, while in $\mathbf{b}$ can be anything. \begin{lemma} Assume that our bipartite degree sequence $(\mathbf{a}, \mathbf{b})$ is semi-regular.
-Then the statement of Lemma~{\rm \ref{lm:friendly-main}} applies for the matrices $\hat M(X+Y-Z)$ as well. \end{lemma} \Proof We follow the proof of Lemma~\ref{lm:friendly-main}.
-To do so the only requirement is to show (somewhat loosely) that the matrices $\hat M(X+Y-L_i)$ are in a constant switch-distance from the adjacency matrix of some realizations.
+The following observation is enough to handle the switch-distance problem for $\widehat M(X+Y-Z)$ in half-regular bipartite degree sequences.
+Recall, a bipartite degree sequence $(\mathbf{a}, \mathbf{b})$ is {\em half-regular} if in $\mathbf{a}$ all degrees are the same, while the entries in $\mathbf{b}$ can be anything. \begin{lemma} Assume that our bipartite degree sequence $(\mathbf{a}, \mathbf{b})$ is half-regular and the matrix $F_G$ under investigation contains a friendly path.
+Then the statement of Lemma~{\rm \ref{lm:friendly-main}} applies for the matrices $\widehat M(X+Y-Z_i)$ as well. \end{lemma} \Proof We follow the proof of Lemma~\ref{lm:friendly-main}.
+To do so the only requirement is to show (somewhat loosely) that the matrices $\widehat M(X+Y-L_i)$ are in a constant switch-distance from the adjacency matrix of some realizations.
 As we know any of these matrices contains exactly one entry of value different from $1$ and $0$.
 So consider a particular $L_i$ and assume that this ``extra'' value in this case is a $2$.
-If the switch, described in the proof of Lemma~\ref{lm:switch}, is also a possible switch in $\hat M(X+Y-Z)$ then we are ready.
-If this not the case then the entry (with value $1$ in matrix $\hat M(G+G'-L_i)$) has value $0$ in $\hat M(X+Y-L_i)$.
-(In this case, as we discussed it previously, the corresponding edge is missing from $Y.$) Let this corresponding edge be $(u,v)$, then this entry in $\hat M(X+Y-L_i)$ is $0.$ Since the column sums are fixed in these matrices, they are the same (and equal to entries in $\mathbf{a}$).
+If the switch, described in the proof of Lemma~\ref{lm:switch}, is also a possible switch in $\widehat M(X+Y-Z)$ then we are done.
+If this not the case then the entry (with value $1$ in matrix $\widehat M(G+G'-L_i)$) has value $0$ in $\widehat M(X+Y-L_i)$.
+(In this case, as we discussed it previously, the corresponding edge is missing from $Y.$) Let this corresponding edge be $(u,v)$, then this entry in $\widehat M(X+Y-L_i)$ is $0.$ Since the column sums are fixed in these matrices, they are the same (and equal to entries in $\mathbf{a}$).

 Now vertex $v$ has degree at least $2$ (it is a vertex on cycle $C$ and it also end point of at least one chord of $C$ in $X$).
-Therefore the raw $v$ contains some $1$s.
-One of them is $(w,v)$ (this $w$ cannot be the column of the $2$, since the entry there is $0$ due that it belongs to the originally intended switch).
-Now by the pigeonhole principle there is a raw $z$ such that $\hat M(w,z)=0$ and $\hat M(u,z)=1$.
-Therefore the $u,w;v,z$ switch (actually this is a swap) will change $\hat M(u,v)$ into $1$, and now the original switch finishes the job.
-The matrix $\hat M(X+Y-L_i)$ is in switch-distance at most 2 from the adjacency matrix of some realization.
+Therefore the column $v$ contains some $1$s.
+One of them is $(w,v)$ (this $w$ cannot be the row of the $2$, since the entry there is $0$ due that it belongs to the originally intended switch).
+Now by the pigeonhole principle (since all row sums are the same) there is a column $z$ such that $\widehat M(w,z)=0$ and $\widehat M(u,z)=1$.
+Therefore the $u,w;v,z$ switch (actually this is a swap) will change $\widehat M(u,v)$ into $1$, and now the original switch finishes the job.
+The matrix $\widehat M(X+Y-L_i)$ is in switch-distance at most 2 from the adjacency matrix of some realization.